mahmoud595/Yehia-Store/README.md

 # Yehia-Store

 This is a sample application that demonstrates an E-commerce website using the Html , Css , Javascript , Jquery , Ajax.
-The application loads products fro Json file and displays them.
+The application loads products from Json file and displays them.
 Users can click on any product to get more information including pricing.
 Users can select items and add them to their shopping cart